From Rail to Runway for LA 2028 Olympic Games

 The LAX/Metro Transit Center Station is Metro’s first station bringing rail service directly to the LAX area.
 As part of Metro’s “Twenty-Eight by ’28” initiative, the new $900 million station unites rail, bus, bicycle, and pedestrian access to reduce car dependency and prepare Los Angeles for global events including the 2026 FIFA World Cup, Super Bowl LXI, and the 2028 Olympic and Paralympic Games.
 Designed as a gateway for millions of travelers, it is a cornerstone of the city’s commitment to more sustainable and accessible public transportation.

 For IntegralRSG, this project underscores how protective design safeguards critical infrastructure while enabling mobility.
-Brought on as subject matter experts, we guided LA Metro through a complex challenge: aligning pedestrian safety intentions with site conflicts that constrained the feasibility of preferred design solutions.
+Brought on as subject matter experts, we guided LA Metro through a complex physical security challenge: aligning pedestrian safety intentions with site conflicts that constrained the feasibility of preferred design solutions.
 We defined a framework within which a custom-engineered solution could be accepted by Metro.
 We also independently reviewed fabrication drawings and engineering documentation to verify a construction outcome aligned with performance objectives.

 The result: a transit hub that enhances mobility, reinforces safety and resilience, and supports a more connected Los Angeles.